Valay17/DupliCron--Metadata-Based-Incremental-File-Synchronization-and-Backup/README.md

 ### Configuration File Info

-FileSyncTool uses a simple text-based configuration file to control its behavior.
+FileSync uses a simple text based configuration file to control its behavior.
 The config file supports defining:

 - Source directories (absolute paths only) (can be files and/or directories, both supported)
 - Destination directory (absolute path)